sentinl/sentinl/README.md

 ### SENTINL is looking for a Community!

-Interested in helping continue/maintain/extend/document/test the SENTINL open-source project?
-Contact us or open an Issue, we'd love to have you!
+Interested in helping continue/maintain/extend/document/test the SENTINL open-source project?<br>
+Contact us or open an Issue, we'd love to have you onboard!

 ---